-Once received, proposals are registered and screened by the Foundation’s Manager of Music Initiatives for eligibility and completeness.
+Once received, proposals are registered and screened by Foundation staff for eligibility and completeness.
 The proposals that pass this screening are delivered to the AMP Advisory Council as qualified submissions.

 The Council will evaluate qualified submissions for their fit and relevancy to the objectives of AMP and the purpose of the Performance Fund.
 The Council will review and grade the submissions using the following three main criteria: Artistic Merit, Thematic Fit and Capacity.
 These criteria are separately weighted based on their level of importance to arrive at a score out of 100 for each evaluated submission.